autowarefoundation/autoware-documentation/docs/help/support-guidelines.md

 !!! warning

     Before asking for help, search and read this documentation site carefully.
-    Also, understand and follow our [discussion guidelines](../contributing/discussion-guidelines/index.md) during your discussions.
+    Also, follow the [discussion guidelines](../contributing/discussion-guidelines/index.md) for discussions.

 Choose appropriate resources depending on what kind of help you need and read the detailed description in the sections below.